 Sunrise Tours is a family owned and operated company that was started in 1993.
 The company has grown steadily over the years, and now consists of 20 fantastic employees and offices in St. Louis, Indianapolis and Kansas City.
 We pride ourselves on delivering extremely high quality tour experiences at a fair price, and we consider repeat Sunrise Tours customers our most important marketing “tool”.

-Day 1: Overnight Flight (D, B in flight)
+Day 1: Overnight Flight (meals included in flight)

 Day 2: Paris